damiah/damiah.github.io/amazon-music-reviews/write_up_test.md

 ## Lessons learned

-- Initialising the weights at the beginning of training is more important than I had originally thought; giving the model a helping hand to find a 'good' weight space heps immenseley.
+- Initialising the weights at the beginning of training is more important than I had originally thought; giving the model a helping hand to find a 'good' weight space heps immensely.

+- Scheduling learning rates is a great way to train more efficiently.
+It almost has to be done.

+- Learn when to quit.
+If a model doesn't significantly drop in loss over the first few mini-batches, it's a good sign that something's wrong.

+- Efficient batch loading is very important - you can create a massive bottleneck at the start of the training if your data is taking too long to fetch.
+Sometimes it's not immediately clear that this could be a problem, at small scale as the time saving might not seem significant.